Sections of Hodge bundles II: Deformation of $(p,p)$-classes and applications to K\"ahler geometry: Hodge locus and variational Hodge conjecture

-\begin{remark} The implication \eqref{vhc criterion} includes a trivial case where i.e., the deformation of $Z$ as submanifolds via the Kuranishi family $\mathcal X \to B$ is unobstructed.
-In this case, $\mathrm{Def}(X,Z) = B$, which implies that When the deformation of $X$ is also unobstructed, this was proved for semi-regular subvarieties by Bloch in~\cite{Bloch72}, marking the starting point of the variational Hodge conjecture and remaining the only known criterion prior to our work.
-Building upon Bloch's result, further examples satisfying his semi-regularity condition have been studied in~\cite{DK16} and~\cite{Kloosterman22}, including smooth projective varieties of dimension $n$ embedded in a smooth projective hypersurface of sufficiently high degree in $\mathbb{P}^{2n+1}$, and some cases of complete intersections on hypersurfaces of projective space, respectively.
+Bloch's semi-regularity theorem~\cite{Bloch72} provides a classical sufficient condition for the variational Hodge conjecture.
+Further examples satisfying the semi-regularity condition have been studied in~\cite{DK16} and~\cite{Kloosterman22}, including smooth projective varieties of dimension $n$ embedded in smooth hypersurfaces of sufficiently high degree in $\mathbb P^{2n+1}$ and certain complete intersections on hypersurfaces of projective space, respectively.

-In general, the deformation of $Z$ via the Kuranishi family $\mathcal X \to B$ is not necessarily unobstructed.
-In such cases, our criterion \eqref{vhc criterion}—formulated as a necessary and sufficient condition—serves as a powerful tool for investigating a broader range of examples that satisfy the variational Hodge conjecture. \end{remark}
+In general, the deformation of $Z$ along the Kuranishi family need not be unobstructed, and the Kuranishi base $B$ may be singular.
+Our criterion \eqref{vhc criterion} gives a necessary and sufficient condition, expressed explicitly in terms of the Beltrami differential, for $\mathrm{Def}(X,Z)=B_{\sigma_Z}^{p}$.
+It applies, in particular, to non-semi-regular situations in which $\mathrm{Def}(X,Z)=B_{\sigma_Z}^{p}\subsetneq B$, and thus provides a tool for constructing more examples of the variational Hodge conjecture. \end{remark}